-We see Cloudways being for those that are comfortable with underlying server technologies, how they work with other technologies such as CDNs, optimization plugins, etc. and for those that want to spend the time “tinkering” with these technologies.
+I see Cloudways being for those that are comfortable with underlying server technologies, how they work with other technologies such as CDNs, optimization plugins, etc., and for those that want to spend the time “tinkering” with these technologies.

 The following instructions are reflective of our location, requirements, recommendations, etc. Your implementation may differ slightly.

-- Select your Application > Clean (No Cloudways Optimization) (Note: We choose this option because we want to know exactly what we’re optimizing.)
+- Select your Application > Clean (No Cloudways Optimization) (Note: I choose this option because we want to know exactly what we’re optimizing.)

 - Name your app, server, and your project